 Mosaic provides significant economic and social benefits to the local communities in which it operates.
-However, as with all mining activities, the extraction and beneficiation of phosphate and potash and subsequent processing to meet the global demand for mineral fertilizer has the potential to cause environmental impacts.
+However, as with all mining activities, the extraction and beneficiation of phosphate and potash and subsequent processing to meet the global demand for mineral fertilizer can cause environmental impacts.

 Mosaic operates in a highly regulated and monitored industry.
-We work closely with state/provincial and federal officials on operations, expansions and sales to ascertain the environmental impact of industry activities on local communities.
+We work closely with state/provincial and federal officials on operations, expansions and sales to control the environmental impact of industry activities on local communities.
 Through these efforts, Mosaic has identified and implemented mitigation opportunities that safeguard local communities from potential negative impact.
 For example, in Brazil we work closely with communities and local public authorities to communicate risks and safety precautions related to mining dams.
 These efforts include the formation of action groups that will be trained to recognize and act in emergency situations.
-In 2022 we resumed our dam emergency plan collaboration in cooperation with civil defense groups, emergency personnel, municipalities and other stakeholders.
-Simulation exercises, which were put on hold due to Covid-19, returned in 2022.
-Additionally, we engage communities that are potentially impacted or impacted by our operations through programs that build trust and encourage two-way dialogue aimed at addressing environmental issues.
+In 2023 we implemented the planned activities from our dam emergency plan, including community training, in collaboration with civil defense groups, emergency personnel, municipalities and other stakeholders.
+We performed more than seven drills and awareness activities with residents of impacted zones.
+Additionally, we engage communities that are potentially impacted or impacted by our operations through programs that build trust and encourage two-way dialogue aimed at addressing environmental issues, through a system called COMMO (Community Mosaic).
 An Environment and Citizen Awareness Program provides further opportunity to engage our operating communities and build awareness of our operations.
+In 2023, we promoted approximately 350 activities with total attendance of about 7,900 participants.

-For more information on actual or potential impacts, please see the discussion of risk factors in our 2022 10-K (pgs.
-22-35).
+For more information on actual or potential impacts, please see the discussion of risk factors in our 2023 10-K (pgs.
+21-34).

-MM6 Number and description of significant disputes relating to land use, customary rights of local communities and indigenous peoples
+MM6 Number and description of significant disputes relating to land use, customary rights of local communities and Indigenous peoples

-MM7 The extent to which grievance mechanisms were used to resolve disputes relating to land use, customary rights of local communities and indigenous peoples, and outcomes
+MM7 The extent to which grievance mechanisms were used to resolve disputes relating to land use, customary rights of local communities and Indigenous peoples, and outcomes

-We did not engage in disputes related to the land use or customary rights of local communities and indigenous people in North America or Brazil in 2022.
+We did not engage in disputes related to the land use or customary rights of local communities and Indigenous people in North America and Brazil in 2023.